sambatriste/netty-wiki-translation/Reference-counted-objects.md

 ### Outbound messages

-Unlike inbound messages, the messages are created by your application, and it is the responsibility of Netty to release it after writing it out to the wire.
-However, the handlers that intercepts your write requests should make sure to release any intermediary objects properly. (e.g. encoders)
+Unlike inbound messages, outbound messages are created by your application, and it is the responsibility of Netty to release these after writing them out to the wire.
+However, the handlers that intercept your write requests should make sure to release any intermediary objects properly. (e.g. encoders)

 ```java
 // Simple-pass through